apache/incubator-paimon/docs/content/maintenance/manage-privileges.md

 {{< /tabs >}}

+After the privilege system is enabled, you will not be able to access any table through the old catalog because you'll now be authenticated as the `anonymous` user.
+Please re-create the catalog and authenticate as `root` to create other users and grant them privileges.

 ## Accessing Privileged Catalogs

 To access a privileged catalog and to be authenticated as a user, you need to define `user` and `password` catalog options when creating the catalog.
-For example, the following SQL creates a catalog while trying to be authenticated as `test-user`, whose password is `mypassword`.
+For example, the following SQL creates a catalog while trying to be authenticated as `root`, whose password is `mypassword`.

 {{< tabs "access-catalog" >}}